Wisconsin's 46th Assembly district

-The 46th Assembly District of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
-Located in south-central Wisconsin, the district comprises part of central-eastern Dane County, including the city of Sun Prairie, the village of Cottage Grove, and parts of the east side of the city of Madison.
-The district is represented by Democrat Melissa Ratcliff, since January 2023.
+The 46th Assembly district of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
+Located in southern Wisconsin, the district comprises most of the west half of Jefferson County and parts of eastern Dane County.
+It includes the cities of Fort Atkinson, Lake Mills, and Waterloo, and the villages of Cambridge, Deerfield, and Rockdale, along with nearly all of the village of Cottage Grove and part of the village of McFarland.
+The district also contains Aztalan State Park and the Goose Lake Wildlife Area.
+The district is represented by Democrat Joan Fitzgerald, since January 2025.

 The 46th Assembly district is located within Wisconsin's 16th Senate district, along with the 47th and 48th Assembly districts.